Home » Appetizers » Japanese Teriyaki Edamame

 • Preheat your air fryer so the edamame starts crisping right away.

-• Toss the edamame halfway through cooking for even crisping.
+• Toss the edamame halfway through cooking so that everything comes out crispy and cooked evenly.

 • Sprinkle the sesame seeds right after cooking so they stick better.

-• If using frozen edamame, there’s no need to thaw.
+• If using frozen edamame, there’s no need to thaw it.
 Just season and air fry directly.

 Yes, you can use shelled edamame, but reduce the cooking time slightly since they tend to cook faster without the pods.